helm/charts/stable/spinnaker/README.md

 ## Adding Kubernetes Clusters to Spinnaker

+### Configuring arbitrary clusters with a kubernetes secret
 By default, installing the chart only registers the local cluster as a deploy target for Spinnaker.
 If you want to add arbitrary clusters need to do the following: